 The allowances are distributed as follows:

-Free allowances are allocated to more than 900 aircraft operators who applied for free allocation by reporting their verified tonne-kilometre data for 2010.
+Free allowances are allocated to around 500 aircraft operators who applied for free allocation by reporting independently verified tonne-kilometre data for 2010.

-Each country allocates free allowances to each aircraft operator.
-They calculate the allocation by multiplying the benchmark by the verified 2010 tonne-kilometre data of each eligible aircraft operators who applied.
+Member States oversee free allocation of allowances to aircraft operators assigned to them.
+Free allocations were determined by multiplying the benchmark by the verified 2010 tonne-kilometre data of each eligible aircraft operator who has submitted their application.